 |Thousands of already created templates are available.||Everything needs to be created from scratch.|

-|Additional plug-ins can be added to make it more powerful.||Additional programming skill, other tools and language like CSS are needed to make it more dynamic and powerful.|
+|Additional plugins can be added to make it more powerful.||Additional programming skills, other tools, and languages like CSS are needed to make it more dynamic and powerful.|

-|As everything is so easy, it has a very poor learning curve particularly if one wants to learn to code.||A true coder always wants to create his own stuff, it also gives a chance to stand different from the crowd.
+|As everything is so easy, it has a very poor learning curve, particularly if one wants to learn to code.||An actual coder always wants to create his own stuff, allowing him to stand out.
 You can design whatever you like.|

-|Time to time maintenance might be needed if anything is changed.||It requires very little maintenance, particularly with static content.|
+|From time to time, maintenance might be needed if anything is changed.||It requires very little maintenance, particularly with static content.|

-|Cost of hosting the website is relatively high.||It is relatively cheaper to maintain the website.|
+|The cost of hosting the website is relatively high.||It is relatively cheaper to maintain the website.|

 |SEO and security features are better||Everything needs to add to the source code.|

-|It is fast||It is relatively slow.|
+|It is fast.||It is relatively slow.|

 Looking at the above facts, one can understand that WordPress is undoubtedly a good choice, which is probably why many websites use it.
 But that’s not the ultimate truth; the ultimate question that one should ask oneself before making a choice is the actual use case.
 At the same time, it is good to go for WordPress in case of a personal website, lightweight corporate websites, etc., where the intent is to share information.
 But for large applications like e-commerce, social network, etc., the situation becomes entirely different.
 In that case, we would need to consider hundreds of factors and most likely need to go with custom web development using backend and front-end tools and frameworks.